 Product certification, quality management system certification, pre-assessment, and standards calibration.

-Within Europe, the Measuring Instruments Directive and the Non-automatic Weighing Instruments (NAWI) Directive supply the legal framework for conformity assessment.
-Both are transposed into UK law.
+The Measuring Instruments Regulations 2016 (as amended) and the Non-automatic Weighing Instruments (NAWI) Regulations 2016 (as amended) supply the legal framework for conformity assessment within the UK.

-Outside Europe, recommendations for specific weighing and measuring instruments are produced by the International Organisation for Legal Metrology (OIML).
+Outside the UK, recommendations for specific weighing and measuring instruments are produced by the International Organisation for Legal Metrology (OIML).